Japanese coup d'état in French Indochina: Allied takeover

 Charles de Gaulle in Paris criticized the United States, United Kingdom and China for not helping the French in Indochina during the coup.
 De Gaulle however affirmed that France would regain control of Indochina.

 French Indochina had been left in chaos by the Japanese occupation.
 On 11 September British and Indian troops of the 20th Indian Division under Major General Douglas Gracey arrived at Saigon as part of Operation Masterdom.
 After the Japanese surrender all French prisoners had been gathered on the outskirts of Saigon and Hanoi and the sentries disappeared altogether on 18 September.
 The six months spent in captivity cost an additional 1,500 lives.
 By 22 September 1945, all prisoners were liberated by Gracey's men and were then armed and dispatched in combat units towards Saigon to conquer it from the Vietminh.
 They were later joined by the French Far East Expeditionary Corps (which had been established to fight the Japanese), having arrived a few weeks later.

 Around the same time General Lu Han's 200,000 Chinese National Revolutionary troops occupied Indochina north of the 16th parallel.
 90,000 arrived by October, the 62nd army came on 26 September to Nam Dinh and Haiphong.
 Lang Son and Cao Bang were occupied by the Guangxi 62nd army corps and the Red River region and Lai Cai were occupied by a column from Yunnan.
 Lu Han occupied the French governor general's palace after ejecting the French staff under Sainteny.
 Ho Chi Minh sent a cable on 17 October 1945 to American President Harry S. Truman calling on him, Generalissimo Chiang Kai-shek, Premier Stalin and Premier Attlee to go to the United Nations against France and demand France not be allowed to return to occupy Vietnam, accusing France of having sold out and cheated the Allies by surrendering Indochina to Japan and that France had no right to return.

 On 9 March 1946, the French Permanent Military Tribunal in Saigon (FPMTS) also known as the Saigon Trials was set up to investigate conventional war crimes ("Class B") and crimes against humanity ("Class C") committed by the Japanese forces after the 9 March 1945 coup d'état.
 The FPMTS examined war crimes committed between 9 March 1945 and 15 August 1945.
 The FPMTS tried a total of 230 Japanese defendants in 39 separate trials, taking place between October 1946 and March 1950.
 According to Chizuru Namba, 112 of the defendants received prison sentences, 63 were executed, 23 received life imprisonment and 31 were acquitted.
-Further 228 people were condemned in absentia.
+A further 228 people were condemned in absentia.